forestdb/forestdb.org/models/torabian-politeness-QUDs.md

 Also, we assume that Sajjad is a rather skillful baker, therefore states of 3, 4, and 5 receive more prior weight.
 Note that the state prior was absent in the original model, and we add it as the pragmatic listener in the new model needs to make inferences based upon it; the pragmatic listener will be discussed later.

-We, next, introduce our QUD (also referred to as "goal") which include emotions into the model.
+We, next, introduce our QUD (also referred to as "goal") which includes emotions into the model.
 There are various ways through which emotions are modeled.
-One common way is to map emotions onto two dimensions of valence of arousal.
+One common way is to map emotions onto two dimensions of valence and arousal.
 While valence indicates whether a person feels positive or negative, arousal (as its name represents) shows how aroused the person is.
 For example, when you experience astonishment, you are highly aroused and are feeling positive valence.
 Or, when you are angry, you are again highly aroused, but with negative valence.

 Here we use the same direction to incorporate emotions into the model, specifically by adding the dimension of arousal: